Q1. What is JSON and why is it widely used in applications?

 JSON data is structured using key-value pairs.
 Keys are always strings, and values can be strings, numbers, booleans, arrays, objects, or null.

-Objects are enclosed in {} and arrays in [].
-This structure allows nesting of data for complex use cases.
-Proper structure ensures easy parsing and validation.
+Objects are enclosed in { } and arrays in [ ].
+This format allows nesting of data to handle complex structures and relationships.

 Q3.
 How does JSON flow between client and server in an API?